zapwai/TextGame-Scramble/README.md

 ---

 The game takes anagrams into account.

 (words is based on the dictionary file found in /usr/dict/words.
-If you find it necessary to add a word, just put it at the end of the file.)
+If you find it necessary to add a word, just put it at the end of the file on its own line.
+I generally only add words if they are anagrams of words already present.)